MelonKony/millmint/content/snapshots/72-hours.md

 - /snapshots/72-hours
 ---
 {{<note subtitle>}}
-72 hours in Oslola, a short story about three days in the industrious and historic heart of Vekllei.
+72 hours in {{<link/oslola>}}, a short story about three days in the industrious and historic heart of Vekllei.
 {{</note>}}

 <span class="dropcap">T</span>his summer, I was routed from London to Idlewild via Pharos in Oslola, Vekllei.
 This was a rare opportunity, and one I have been hoping to cover for *Metropolitan* some time.
 It was only through my commission in this magazine that this adventure was possible.
 You see, a BOAC ticket from London to Idlewild costs a man about £525, or about a sixth of his average annual salary.
 Tickets with Commonwealth Overseas Airways, the state monopolist of international Vekllei travel, start at nearly ten times as much.